Best Real Estate Crowdfunding Platforms to Diversify Your Portfolio

 You also avoid the labor and expertise required to both find good deals on properties and manage them once bought.
 Real estate crowdfunding investments are truly passive, as opposed the headaches that landlords take on.

-Before we dive deeper into the 18 most prominent real estate crowdfunding investments, here’s a “cheat sheet” table comparing eight of the best real estate crowdfunding platforms in 2023, all of which allow middle-class investors (not just wealthy accredited investors):
+Before we dive deeper into the 17 most prominent real estate crowdfunding investments, here’s a “cheat sheet” table comparing eight of the best real estate crowdfunding platforms in 2024 — at least the ones that allow middle-class investors (not just wealthy accredited investors):

 Concreit | Fundrise | Groundfloor | Ark7 | Lofty | Arrived | Streitwise | Yieldstreet | |